Breast Cancer Risk and Prevention

 The Prevention Triangle: Diet, Activity & Healthy Weight

-A healthy diet, regular physical activity, and keeping a healthy weight has been shown to reduce cancer risk.
+A healthy diet, regular physical activity, and keeping a healthy weight have been shown to reduce cancer risk.
 This triangle is thought to be the second most important step, after not smoking, in preventing cancer.
 Being overweight and having a diet high in fat is related to breast cancer.
 Research has also shown that being overweight increases the risk of recurrence in a woman who has had breast cancer.

 Learn more about how the prevention triangle can help to prevent breast cancer.